bradietilley/pest-stories/docs/stories/name.md

 $b->getTestName(); // parent child2 grandchild1
 $c->getTestName(); // parent grandchild2

-// Note: this code won't execute due to the stories missing required elements (such as expectations and tasks).
+// Note: this code won't execute due to the stories missing required elements (such as expectations and actions).
 Purely informational.
 ```

 <a id="expectation-names">